psibir/psibir.github.io/_posts/2023-04-20-sandwich-generator.markdown

 categories: projects
 ---

-For this project, i tried to make something that had practical usability at my job.
+For this project, i tried to make something that had practical use at my job at a cheese shop that serves grilled cheese sandwiches and gourmet melts.

 Thinking of new sandwiches gets old and you get stuck in patterns.
+Having a new 'Grilled Cheese of the Week' each week allows a testing ground for new mainstays and a chance for your next customer to find their new favorite.
 Thats where the sandwich-generator steps in.

 Faster than picking names out of a hat, easier than thinking of combinations in rapid succession.
 This chef's aid comes in handy for the amateur and the enterprise user alike!